PPindel/test-a-wheel/README.md

 - Bootstrap

 ### Custom Styles
-- Fonts: Montserrat & Roboto to reflect the nature of the website
 - Lots of styles were overwritten in this project: [CSS file](https://github.com/PPindel/test-a-wheel/blob/main/static/css/base.css)
 - Visual stars implemented: